What is Estim (Electrical Muscle Stimulation)?

 E-stim can be an unusual feeling, but is not a painful therapy.
 Many who experience low sensation actually enjoy the opportunity to be able to feel their muscles (sometimes for the very first time!).
 As you would hear our occupational therapists say, sensory drives motor function.
 If you can’t feel the muscles, you can’t use them, which is why e-stim is a wonderful therapeutic tool.

 Electrical stimulation is used in a few ways to achieve different effects, such as muscle strengthening and relaxation.
 EMS uses short bursts of high-energy, low voltage electric currents that stimulate the muscles.

 When the electricity is applied to a specific site through electrodes, it interrupts the pain signal transmitting the sensation of pain from the brain to that area.
 In addition, the electrical energy damages some cells at the application site and stimulates nerves that then transmit more positive signals to other parts of your body.
 As a result, you will feel less pain and more relief.

 Estim can target specific muscle groups.
 The current stimulates the muscles, causing them to contract over time.
 With continued application, these contractions will cause strengthening of the targeted area and help it relax by increasing blood flow and circulation in both directions.
 This helps improve flexibility as well.
 EMS therapy is also known for reducing inflammation and resulting swelling.

 Estim has been used for years in physical therapy offices, chiropractic clinics, and some hospitals to increase mobility and maintain strength without overworking a patient’s body part or joint.
-In addition, it can be taken home by the patient to use when they want and how often they feel necessary.

 Benefits of Electrical Muscle Stimulation are: